Discriminative Correlation Filter with Channel and Spatial Reliability

-The proposed CSR-DCF tracker from Section~\ref{sec:approach} was compared to the original recent state-of-the-art trackers SRDCF~\cite{srdcf_iccv2015} and CFLB~\cite{cfwlb_cvpr2015} that apply alternative boundary constraints.
-The source code was obtained from the authors and only HoG features were used in all three trackers for a fair comparison.
+The CSR-DCF tracker from Section~\ref{sec:approach} was compared to the original recent state-of-the-art trackers SRDCF \citep{srdcf_iccv2015} and LBCF~\citep{cfwlb_cvpr2015} that apply alternative boundary constraints.
+For fair comparison, the source code of SRDCF and LBCF was obtained from the authors, all three trackers used only HoG features and tracked on the same single scale.
 An experiment was designed to evaluate initialization and tracking of non axis-aligned targets, which is the case for most realistic deforming and non-circular objects.
-Trackers were initialized on frames with non-axis aligned targets and left to track until the sequence end, resulting in a large number of tracking trajectories and summarized by various performance measures.
+Trackers were initialized on frames with non-axis aligned targets and left to track until the sequence end, resulting in a large number of tracking trajectories.

-The VOT2015 dataset~\cite{kristan_vot2015} contains non-axis-aligned annotations, which allows automatic identification of tracker initialization frames, i.e., frames in which the ground truth bounding box significantly deviates from an axis-aligned approximation.
-Frames with overlap between ground truth and axis-aligned approximation lower than $0.5$ were identified and filtered to obtain a set of initialization frames at least hundred frames apart -- this constraint fits half the typical short-term sequence length~\cite{kristan_vot2015} and reduces the potential correlation across the initializations (see Figure~\ref{fig:init_experiment} for examples).
+The VOT2015 dataset~\citep{kristan_vot2015} contains non-axis-aligned annotations, which allows automatic identification of tracker initialization frames, i.e., frames in which the ground truth bounding box significantly deviates from an axis-aligned approximation.
+Frames with overlap (intersection over union of predicted and ground-truth bounding boxes) of the ground truth and the axis-aligned approximation lower than $0.5$ were identified and filtered to obtain a set of initialization frames at least hundred frames apart.
+This constraint fits half the typical short-term sequence length~\citep{kristan_vot2015} and reduces the potential correlation across the initializations (see Figure~\ref{fig:init_experiment} (bottom) for examples).